-When a food recall is announced, even established brands can feel like they are facing a bet-the-company crisis.
-That's because the task of managing the details of a recall situation is dramatically different from a company's regular day-to-day operations.
+When a food recall is announced, even established brands can feel like a fish out of water.
+That's because the task of managing the details of a recall situation is dramatically different from a company's regular dayto-day operations.

-The truth is an effective product recall quickly removes impacted products from shelves and restores consumer confidence.
-If not executed properly, however, the event can expose companies throughout the supply chain to potential litigation and brand damage.
-To compete in this ever-changing environment, produce companies need a combination of unparalleled experience, field-based services and data-driven technology.
+An effective product recall quickly removes impacted products from shelves and restores consumer confidence.
+If not executed properly, this step can expose companies throughout the supply chain to potential litigation and brand damage.
+To compete in this ever-changing environment, fish and seafood companies need a combination of unparalleled experience, field-based services and datadriven technology.

-As supply chains and industry regulations increase in complexity, produce recalls will remain prevalent.
+As supply chains and industry regulations increase in complexity, fish and seafood recalls are bound to happen.
 Companies facing recalls will need to effectively execute critical recall tasks such as:

 - Satisfying complex regulatory compliance obligations.
-Companies must understand the regulatory environment, effectively communicate the recall to those affected, choose the right remedy and close out the recall as quickly as possible. - Identifying and notifying affected parties throughout the entire supply chain.
+Companies must understand the regulatory environment, effectively communicate the recall to those affected, choose the right remedy and close out the recall as quickly as possible.
+This requires accurate, detailed recordkeeping from the first complaint investigation through to product disposal. - Identifying and notifying affected parties throughout the entire supply chain.
 Companies must alert distributors, wholesalers, retailers, customers and other stakeholders in order to ensure affected product is no longer sold.
 Depending on the level of severity, a news release may also be required to notify the public.
 A combination of notification services, contact center support and an agile, global product removal team make the difference between a successful recall and a brand in crisis. - Coordinating seamless communication with all parties through a multi-channel communication center.
 Once the recall is announced, it is critical to have an effective means of responding to consumer questions, including a well-staffed contact center and a dedicated website.
 A third party may be required to assist with this, depending on the scope of the issue.
 Customers should be advised of what action they should take and informed of what the remedy will be, such as a reimbursement or refund.